zsb8/Python_Azure_ScheduledReports/README.md

 # scheduled-reports
 Scheduled tasks on Azure.
-The five reports were placed on GCP.
+The five reports were placed on GCP automately.

 Five subtasks in it.
 1. Compare the data between MongoDB_account with CRM_accounts